Qusar District: Economy

 Agriculture is a basis of the region's economy.
 Sown area comprises 34,403 ha (42.2%) of the 81460 ha of land suitable for agriculture.
 The area of irrigated lands is 29,398 ha.
 Agriculture of this region is based on two main fields – crop production and animal husbandry.

-Wheat, barley, corn, beans, potatoes, apples, pears, nuts, tomatoes and cabbage are the main crops grown in Qusar.
+Wheat, barley, corn, beans, potatoes, apples, pears, nuts, tomatoes, and cabbage are the main crops grown in Qusar.
 There are more than 5000 hectares of fruit gardens.
 Nearly 68% of these gardens constitute apple gardens.
-In order to keep the fruits, cold storage rooms in Chubuglu village (capacity of 4000 tons), Samur settlement (800 tons) and in Yeni Hayat village (2000 tons) were built with governmental support.
+In order to keep the fruits, cold storage rooms in Chubuglu village (capacity of 4000 tons), Samur settlement (800 tons), and Yeni Hayat village (2000 tons) were built with governmental support.

-Health-care
+Health care

-There are 3 hospital establishments, 19 health posts, 38 medical centres and 61 medical institutions in the Qusar district.
+There are 3 hospital establishments, 19 health posts, 38 medical centers, and 61 medical institutions in the Qusar district.